newsnowlabs/runcvm/README.md

 - Run any standard container workload in a VM using `docker run` with no need to customise images or the command line (except adding `--runtime=runcvm`)
 - Run unusual container workloads, like `dockerd` and `systemd` that will not run in standard container runtimes
-- Maintain a similar experience within a RunCVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly similar to maximise compatibility
+- Maintain a similar experience within a RunCVM VM as within a container: process table, network interfaces, stdio, exit code handling should be broadly similar to maximise compatibility
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
 - VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach` (and so on), generally good support for other `docker container` subcommands
 - Efficient container startup, by using virtiofs to serve a container's filesystem directly to a VM (instead of unpacking an image into a backing file)